Kambly: History

 In 1906, Oscar Kambly, II.
 (1887-1957), whose father originally hailed from Zürich, met a young girl during a stay in the French part of Switzerland.
 The original spelling of the family name was Kambli and has been adjusted somewhen by Oscar to differentiate from the well-established Zurich branch of the family.
 His future wife hailed from the village of Trubschachen in the Emmental valley.
 He followed her to there and completed an apprenticeship as baker and confectionary maker in the village's bakery.

 In 1910, together with his brother Paul Kambly, he established the company which today is known as Kambly SA and they began to transform the village bakery to a biscuit factory and commercially manufacture items.
 His original recipes, like the famed Bretzeli (1906) and Caramels à la Crème d'Emmental (1924) are still widely known and a staple in Swiss, German and French households.
 In 1954 the Goldfish Crackers were invented by Oscar J. Kambly, a member of the second generation.

 Organization

 In June 2020, Oscar A. Kambly III, stepped back from management and gave the position of CEO to his son-in-law, German-born Nils Kambly, who took the last name of his wife.
-Dania Kambly is responsible for the Business development.
+Dania Kambly is responsible for the Business development and chairwoman.
+In 2026 the couple separated, Nils Kambly left the company, Dania Kambly took over the management of the company as a CEO.